7 Best C# Web Scraping Libraries in 2023

 Infrastructure Scalability | AUTO | MANUAL | MANUAL | MANUAL | MANUAL | MANUAL | MANUAL |

-Let's go ahead and talk about these C# crawler libraries based on the features they come with and how they can be used to extract data from a web page.
-We'll use the ScrapeMe website as a reference.
+Let's go ahead and talk about these C# crawler libraries based on the features they come with and how they can extract data from a web page.
+We'll use the ScrapingCourse.com, a demo e-commerce website, as a reference.

 1. ZenRows Web Scraper API

 ZenRows API is the best C# web scraping library on this list.
 It's an API that handles anti-bot bypass from rotating proxies and headless browsers to CAPTCHAs.
-Additionally, it supports auto-parsing (i.e. HTML to JSON parsing) for many popular sites, and it can extract dynamic content.
+Additionally, it supports auto-parsing (i.e., HTML to JSON parsing) for many popular sites and can extract dynamic content.

-The only downside is that ZenRows doesn't have any proprietary C# Nuget package to send HTTP requests to its Web Scraping API.
+The only downside is that ZenRows has no proprietary C# Nuget package to send HTTP requests to its Web Scraping API.
 Therefore you need to use additional packages to send HTTP requests.

-Since ZenRows doesn't provide any explicit Nuget package to be used with a C# program, you'll have to send a HTTP GET
+Since ZenRows doesn't provide any explicit Nuget package to be used with a C# program, you'll have to send an HTTP GET

 request to the API URL.
 ZenRows will scrape the target URL on your behalf and return the plain HTML in the response.